-January is Cervical Cancer Awareness Month, and yet when it comes to the second most common cancer among Indian women, few really know what they're dealing with.
+Cervical cancer is the second most common cancer among Indian women, however, few really know what they're dealing with.

 India accounts for the highest number of cervical cancer cases, as well as deaths in Asia, according to a recent Lancet study.

 What are some symptoms of cervical cancer that you should watch out for?
 At what age should you start screening for it, and how often?
 When should you get the HPV vaccine?

 To get all these questions answered and more, FIT speaks to Dr Kanika Batra Modi, a gynaecological oncologist at Max hospital Delhi.

 The cervix is the lower part of the uterus.
 Cancer of this area is called cervical cancer.
 So anyone with a uterus can get cervical cancer.

 "One of the most important risk factors of cervical cancer is the HPV virus (Human papillomavirus).
 It occurs and infects the vaginal area.
 90 percent of HPV infections clear out, but in the rest of the 10 percent, it can develop into a precancerous lesion."Dr Kanika Batra Modi, Gynaecological Oncologist, Max Hospital, Delhi

 "One can only acquire HPV infection after the onset of sexual activity as its an STI (sexually transmitted infection)."

 However, there are also other factors that increase the risk of cervical cancer.
 These include,